openharmony/docs/en/application-dev/reference/native-apis/_native_window.md

 **Since**: 9

 **Deprecated**: This enum is deprecated since API version 10.
-No substitute enum is provided.
+No substitute is provided.

 | Value| Description|
 | -------- | -------- |